 Nathaniel Hooper continued to live at 264 Beacon until his death in May of 1886.
 After his death, his unmarried daughters and youngest son — Jane, Elizabeth, and Samuel — moved to 141 Beacon to live with their aunt, Eunice Hooper.

-By the 1886-1887 winter season, 264 Beacon was the home of investment banker George Cabot Lee and his wife, Caroline Watts (Haskell) Lee.
+On June 23, 1886, 264 Beacon was purchased from Nathaniel Hooper’s trust by investment banker George Cabot Lee.
+He and his wife, Caroline Watts (Haskell) Lee, made it their home.
 They previously had lived at 96 Beacon and before that at 196 Beacon.
-He is shown as the owner of 264 Beacon on the 1888, 1898, and 1908 Bromley maps.

-The Lees continued to live there until his death in March of 1910.
+The Lees continued to live at 264 Beacon until his death in March of 1910.
 After his death, Caroline Lee moved to Chestnut Hill.

 264 Beacon was not listed in the 1911 Blue Book.